-Sometimes, you may get to see a message, The system is shutting down.
+Sometimes, you may get to see a message – The system is shutting down.
 Please save all your work.
-Or you may get to see a message Restart your computer in 10 minutes to finish installing important Windows Updates, you can prevent Windows from shutting down.
+Or you may get to see a message – Restart your computer in 10 minutes to finish installing important Windows Updates.
 Or maybe you clicked on the Shutdown or Restart button accidentally, before saving your work and you’d like to stop or abort system shutdown and stop this operation.
 You can create this handy Windows desktop shortcut that can help you in such situations.

 You cannot cancel a restart or shutdown using the Shutdown Event Tracker Windows interface.
 It is only possible to perform this task from the command line.
 To cancel or abort system shutdown or restart, open Command Prompt, type shutdown /a within the time-out period and hit Enter.
 It would instead be easier to create a desktop or keyboard shortcut for it.
 The /a argument will abort a system shutdown and can only be used during the time-out period.

 Right-click on an empty area on your desktop.
 Select New>Shortcut.
 In the first box of the Create Shortcut Wizard, type: shutdown.exe -a.
 Now click Next and name the shortcut: Abort Shutdown.
 Click Finish.
 Finally, select an appropriate icon for it!

 To give this Abort System Shutdown shortcut, a keyboard shortcut, right-click on it > Properties > Shortcut tab.
 In the Shortcut key box, you will see “None’ written.
 Click in this box, and press A key from your keyboard.
 The letters Ctrl + Alt + Del will automatically appear, and will now be your keyboard shortcut to abort shutdown or abort restart.
 Click Apply > OK.